iredmail/docs/en_US/howto/upgrade.debian.10-11.md

 ## php-fpm

-Debian 11 ships php 7.4, but Debian 10 ships php 7.3.
-Although php7.4-fpm
+Debian 11 ships with php 7.4, while Debian 10 ships with php 7.3.
-service is started by default after OS upgrade, but you still need to copy old php-fpm config file and restart php7.4-fpm service:
+Although Debian 11 starts the `php7.4-fpm` service by default after an OS upgrade, you still need to copy the old php-fpm config file and restart the php7.4-fpm service, so that php7.4-fpm listens on same network address (`127.0.0.1:9999`) and Nginx can communicate with php7.4-fpm:

 ```
 cp /etc/php/7.3/fpm/pool.d/www.conf /etc/php/7.4/fpm/pool.d/www.conf